Vedashree04/Vedashree04/README.md

 ### 🤝 Let’s Connect!

-I'm always up for collaborating, discussing ideas, or just geeking out over data dashboards and insights.
+Open to collaborations, freelancing, and cool data discussions!
-Feel free to connect with me on any of the platforms below — let’s turn ideas into action!
+Feel free to connect with me — let’s turn ideas into action and insights into impact.

 <p align="center">
   <a href="https://www.linkedin.com/in/vedashree04/" target="_blank">